-In this presentation, I will put forward an alternate climate prediction - one that forecasts imminent cooling.
-And it is a forecast that you will be able to check up on every day.
+In this presentation, I will put forward a prediction of climate to 2030 that differs from most in the public domain.
+It is a prediction of imminent cooling.
+And it is a prediction that you will be able to check up on every day.

-I am going to start off by looking at the near term temperature record, and then go back successively further in time, looking at the range of temperatures in the historic and then geological record.
+I am going to start off by looking at the near term temperature record, and then go back successively further in time, looking at the range of temperatures in the historic record and then the geological record.
 Then we will examine the role of the Sun in changing climate, and following that the contribution of anthropogenic warming from carbon dioxide.